bkshepherd/DaisySeedProjects/GuitarPedal125b/README.md

 # Guitar Pedal 125b

-### Rev 4 - 5/16/2023
+### Rev 5 - 6/30/2023

 Updates include:
-1. Updated PCB design to improve the True Bypass relay switching to include an anti-pop hardware mute.
+1. Updated placement of screen slightly to ease installation.
-2. Update Example Software to take advantage of the anti-pop mute.
+2. Updated POT footprint mounting holes to be slightly larger.
-3. Update Example Software to provide a basic menu system for the OLED Screen
+3. Properly grounded Audio TRS jacks when no cable is inserted.

 ### Overview